 It will be a place where people will want to come visit, linger and hang out.
 It will be easy for people to get to, with plenty of easy parking in the area.
 It will sustain me and rejuvenate me, inspiring me creatively.
 I opened my journal and wrote down all of those qualities.

 Later that day, I went to the pool to swim.
 I had walked down the street passing a real estate office I’d passed hundreds of times.
 But this time, a sign caught my eye.
 Every condo unit highlighted in the window was not for sale, but for rent.
 It was the first time I’d seen anything quite like it, and I stood there for a minute, reading the details of the units.
 One was in a building I had admired, and was exactly what I had envisioned – and the rental rate was at the low end of my budget, and included more than I had imagined.
+It gave me not just a sense of hope that all would work out, but I now had a place that I could visualize.

 A place that I could totally feel at home in.